-MEP ProActive-OAM Insertion process:
+MEP proActive OAM insertion process

 This process inserts the OAM traffic units in the stream of ETH_CI, sets the MEL field to MI_MEL and sets the SA field to MI_MEP_MAC.
-This process resides only in the lowest number in the contiguous range of ETH_FPs (CCM Generation process as well).
-The detail of the OAM Insertion behaviour is described in clause 9.2.1.1.
+This process resides only in the lowest number in the contiguous range of ETH_FPs or a selected ETH_FP within the group of arbitrary ETH_FPs.
+The detail of the OAM insertion behaviour is described in clause 9.2.1.1.

-CCM Generation process:
+CCM generation process

 This process is defined in clause 8.1.7 where the CC protocol is defined.
-Clause 8.1.7.2 defines the CCM Generation process.
+Clause 8.1.7.2 defines the CCM generation process.

-When RI_CC_Blk is raised, the Block process will discard all ETH_CI information within the group of co-located flow points.
+When RI_CC_Blk is raised, the block process will discard all ETH_CI information within the group of co-located flow points.
 If RI_CC_Blk is cleared, the received ETH_CI information will be passed to the output port.